openresty/openresty-packaging/README.md

 https://openresty.org/en/rpm-packages.html

-If you just want to use these pre-built (binary) packages and the corresponding package repositories, just following the instructions in these pages.
+If you just want to use these pre-built (binary) packages and the corresponding package repositories, then simply follow the instructions in these pages instead.

-If you want to hack on or customize these packages yourself, then please read on.
+Otherwise, if you want to hack on or customize these packages yourself, for example, please read on.

 Supported Systems
 =================